ImageMagick/Usage-Markdown/distorts/index.md

 The image remains 'flat looking', just distorted into a different shape.

 Note that (forward) bilinear does ensure that any horizontal or vertical lines in the original image will remain straight in the final image.
-That is it will take a orthogonally aligned rectangle and transform it into the specified quadrilateral, so that each of the sides of the original rectangle remains straight with constant scaling over the whole line.
+That is it will take an orthogonally aligned rectangle and transform it into the specified quadrilateral, so that each of the sides of the original rectangle remains straight with constant scaling over the whole line.

 It is this aspect of the distort that makes a '`BilinearForward`' distortion useful in much more complex 'grid' distortions.
 That is because two neighboring 'quadrilaterals' even though they may be distorted very differently will still correctly line up correctly edge-to-edge.